dotnet/docs-maui/docs/user-interface/controls/shapes/line.md

 ## Create a Line

-To draw a line, create a `Line` object and set its `X1` and `Y1` properties to its start point, and its `X2` and `Y2` properties to its end point.
+To draw a line, create a <xref:Microsoft.Maui.Controls.Shapes.Line> object and set its `X1` and `Y1` properties to its start point, and its `X2` and `Y2` properties to its end point.
 In addition, set its `Stroke` property to a `Brush`-derived object because a line without a stroke is invisible.
 For more information about `Brush` objects, see [Brushes](~/user-interface/brushes/index.md).

 > [!NOTE]
-> Setting the `Fill` property of a `Line` has no effect, because a line has no interior.
+> Setting the `Fill` property of a <xref:Microsoft.Maui.Controls.Shapes.Line> has no effect, because a line has no interior.

 The following XAML example shows how to draw a line: